Frequently asked questions

 1. Can parents view the material before purchasing?

-Yes, material can be viewed at our premises in Springfield Park, Durban, KwaZulu-Natal.
+Yes, material can be viewed at our premises in Durban North, KwaZulu-Natal.
 Please call us to make an appointment (031 764 6480).
 You can also ask us to send you pictures of the packs and samples of the insides of books via email if you are unable to come into our offices.

 2. Does the curriculum come with all the educational material that I will need?